parsevalbtc/libbitcoin-system-wiki/Mnemonics-Unraveled.md

 > Electrum v1 represents this as a base16-encoded 32 byte number (elliptic curve private key).
 ### Master Public Key
-A `master public key` is a non-secret number, allowing receiving.
-> This is one-way derived from the master private key.
+A `master public key` is a non-secret number, one-way derived from the master private key, allowing receiving.
 > Electrum and typical BIP39 wallets encode this in accordance with [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#serialization-format).

 > Electrum v1 represents this as base16-encoded 64 byte number (uncompressed elliptic curve public key without a sign prefix).